Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 ### Initializer Setting

-In the previous sections, when we call `get_variable`, we specify the method of initializing the parameters by `initializer`.
-In OneFlow, we provide many initializers which can be found in `oneflow/python/ops/initializer_util.py`
+In the previous sections, when we call `get_variable` and specify the method of initializing the parameters by `initializer`.
+In OneFlow, we provide many initializers which can be found in [oneflow](https://oneflow.readthedocs.io/en/master/oneflow.html).

-After we set the `initializer`, the initialization is done by OneFlow framework.
-The specific time is: when user call the `CheckPoint.init`, OneFlow will **initialize all the data** created by get_variable according to `initializer`.
+Under the static graph mechanism, parameter initialization is done automatically by the OneFlow framework after setting the `initializer`.

-Some commonly used `initializer`:
+The `initializers` currently supported by OneFlow are listed below.
+Click on the links to see the relevant algorithms:

 * [constant_initializer](https://oneflow.readthedocs.io/en/master/oneflow.html#oneflow.constant_initializer)